-It is a characteristic of this tightened kind of axiomatics resulting from abstraction from material content and also the existential form - we will call it "formal axiomatics" for short - that it requires a proof of consistency; whereas contentual axiomatics introduces its fundamental concepts by reference to known experiences and its basic principles either as obvious facts which one can make clear to oneself or as extracts from complexes of experiences; [footnote with alternative translation omitted] thereby expressing the belief that one is on the track of laws of nature and at the same time intending to support this belief through the success of the theory.
+It is a characteristic of this sharpened kind of axiomatics that results from abstraction from material content and also the existential form-we will call it "formal axiomatics" for short-that it requires a proof of consistency, whereas contentual axiomatics introduces its fundamental concepts by reference to known acts of experience and its basic principles either as obvious facts, which one can make clear to oneself, or as extracts from complexes of experiences, thereby expressing the belief that one is on the track of laws of nature and at the same time intending to support this belief through the success of the theory.

-[delete: However,] Formal axiomatics, as well, needs in any case certain [delete: a ... amount of] evidences in the performance of deductions as well as in the proof of consistency; [delete: there is] however, with the essential difference that this kind of evidence [delete: required] does not depend on any special epistemological relation to special field, but rather it is one and the same for every axiomatization, namely that primitive kind of knowledge which is the precondition of every exact theoretical investigation whatsoever.
+Formal axiomatics as well needs in any case certain evidence in the performance of deductions as well as in the proof of consistency; however, there is the essential difference that this kind of evidence does not depend on any special epistemological relation to special field, but rather it is one and the same for every axiomatization, namely it is that primitive kind of knowledge that is the precondition of every exact theoretical investigation whatsoever.
 We will consider this kind of evidence more closely.